 You can supply arguments both by position and by name in a single procedure call, as shown in the following example:

-When you supply arguments by a mixture of position and name, the positional arguments must all come first.
+If you supply arguments both by position and by name, the positional arguments must all come first.
 Once you supply an argument by name, the remaining arguments must all be by name.